After-Shock/Cloudbox-wiki/Prerequisites.md

 ## 5. Plex Account

-You'll need a free Plex account.
+You'll need a Plex account.

-If you don't already have one, please visit https://www.plex.tv to create one.
+If you don't already have one, please visit https://www.plex.tv to create a free account.